TarynEwens/project0/README.md

 4. When 'findMatch' function is called, I created a for loop that will loop through an array of win situations (eg. X X X or O O O).
 I selected all items in each row, or column at a time and checked for a match.
 If a match was found, I pushed the results into a new array and then turned that into a string so it could be compared later.

-Diagonals were trickier, so I ended up hard coding each win situation in for those two problems.
+Diagonals were trickier, so I first hard coded each win situation in for those two problems.
+I later gave each diagonal wins, a diagonal data property so I could use the same technique for the rows and columns - hooray for getting rid of the hard coding!

 To find a draw I checked to see if the 'available' arrays length was 0.
 If it was, and no previous match had been found, then a draw was determined.

 5. If a match was found, the 'findWin' function is called which states if the winning string is 'X X X' then player 1 is the winner, or vice versa.